 Dolphins' Kendrick Norton: Placed on NFI list

-Norton (arm) was placed on the non-football injury list by the Dolphins on Sunday.
+The Dolphins placed Norton (arm) on the Non-Football Injury list Tuesday, per the NFL transactions report.

-Norton was involved in a serious car crash this offseason and had his left arm amputated, bringing a tragic end to his NFL career.
-The 22-year-old will still be able to receive his full salary from the Dolphins in a classy gesture by the team.
-Norton spent 2018 on the Panthers' practice squad before he was signed by the Dolphins in December.
+Norton now reverts to the NFI list after clearing waivers.
+The non-football injury designation allows the defensive tackle to earn a full salary for the 2019 season.
+Norton was expected to compete for a roster spot in training camp before being involved in a serious car accident.

 More News